jshahc/tinyURL/README.md

-## tinyURL
+# tinyURL

-A link shortener service that uses a sequential hashing algorithm to generate a unique short url for a given url and stores in postgresql database with a in-memory cache.
+A link shortener service that uses a sequential hashing algorithm to generate a unique short url and uses a postgresql database with an in-memory cache.

 ## Startup